Avid Archer

 • Jumong, a legendary Korean hero, is a noble warrior in traditional Korean armor, which is intricately detailed and decorated with symbols of dragons and tigers.
 Jumong wields a bow, poised to shoot an arrow.
 The background features an ancient Korean landscape with rolling hills and a few traditional Korean houses, under a sky painted with the hues of twilight.

-Jumong: Archer King of Goguryeo Kingdom
+Jumong: Archer King and Founder of Goguryeo

 May 21, 2024 /